AJSmyth/catfood/README.md

 # CatFood UI
 Is your cat overweight?
 Are you tired of wondering if your cat has already been fed—if their famished cries are genuine or simple manipulation?
-Well wonder no more.
-This meal tracker makes communication between family members easy.
-With internet access and an easy to use physical interface, the mystery is taken out of mealtime.
+Wonder no more.
+This meal tracker makes communication between family members/housemates easy through internet access and an easy to use physical interface.

-## Physical Interface
+## Physical Interface Prototype Demo
-To make mealtime tracking effortless, a physical interface can be used to interact with the database.

-### Prototype Demo
 [![Interface Demo](screenshots/thumbnail.jpg)](https://youtu.be/mRvmaizEMSw)

 ## Webpage
 CatFood runs on LAMP and allows easy access from any device on the local network.
-Additionally, saving the site to the home page on iPhone offers an application-like experience for even more simplicity.
+The page is optimized for iOS use, and saving to the home screen on iOS devices offers an application-like experience for added simplicity.

 ### Screenshots
+iOS:
 <p align="center">
   <img src="screenshots/iphone-ui.png" width="25%">
 </p>

+Firefox:
 ![Web UI](screenshots/web-ui.png "Web UI")